Vietnam rights report highlights beatings, intimidation against critics

 "It is possible that the government of Vietnam wanted to show a decrease in political arrests and trials but still pursued measures to crack down on dissent."

-The rights group said 35 out of 36 cases featured in their report found no identified and prosecuted perpetrator despite the fact that victims often reported their beating to the police.
+The rights group said 35 out of 36 cases featured in their report found no identified and prosecuted perpetrator despite the fact that victims often report their beating to the police.

-Vietnam rejected the report saying the government acted in accordance with international human rights treaties.

-"The report is based on false information and lack of objectivity about the situation in Vietnam," foreign ministry spokeswoman Le Thi Thu Hang said in a statement sent to Reuters.

 Trump and his aides have mostly publicly sidestepped human rights issues in their dealings with autocratic governments, including Saudi Arabia, a close U.S. ally Trump visited last month where political parties and protests are banned.

-The Trump administration has made clear that its "America First" approach prioritises economic and security interests.
+The Trump administration has made clear that his "America First" approach prioritises economic and security interests.

 (Additional reporting by Matt Spetalnick in WASHINGTON; Editing by Amy Sawitta Lefevre and Michael Perry)